 Bandit Camp

-Tough times have stricken the land and a season of poverty has fallen upon us.
+Winter has almost come and tough times have stricken the land.
+A season of poverty has fallen upon us.
 Out of desperation, some good folk have turned to banditry just to feed themselves - but those who are new to the bandit life are discovering (the hard way) that it takes certain skills to survive in the woodlands.
 The new bandits have gathered to learn these skills - are you among them?

 Bandit Camp is an immersive experience that both educates and entertains.
 Escape the humdrum rat race, and embrace your inner rogue.